chrishunt11/Sales-Prediction-Model/README.md

 - Supermarket Type2        `$1,995.50`
 - Grocery Store            `$339.83`

-This barplot shows that Supermarket Type 3 has the highest average per store despite having the least amount of stores.
+This barplot shows that Supermarket Type 3 has the highest average per store despite having the second least amount of stores.

  ### Maching Learning Using the Following Models:
     - Linear Regression Model